ianmeinert/dashboard/backend/README.md

 - The backend supports weather queries by geolocation (lat/lon), city/state, or zip code.
 - If geolocation is not available, the frontend falls back to a default location (Austin, TX).
 - All endpoints provide robust error handling and user-friendly error messages.

+## Weather Settings API

+- The backend is the source of truth for the preferred location.
+- The frontend always fetches the canonical value after a change.
+- Only the fields `city`, `state`, `zip_code`, `lat`, and `lon` (all as strings or omitted) are accepted in POST requests.

 ## Quick Start